 Dr Jonathan Golding – a Diabetes & Endocrinology registrar, Jonathan is coming to the end of a PhD on Type 1 Diabetes & frailty.
 Hear more from Dr Jonathan Golding.

-Dr Todd Leckie – an anaesthetics and intensive care registrar, Todd has recently completed an MD on digital prehabilitation in patients undergoing major surgery for colorectal cancer.
+Dr Todd Leckie – an anaesthetics and intensive care registrar.
+Find out more information about Todd’s project.
+Todd has recently completed an MD and you can read more about digital prehabilitation in patients undergoing major surgery for colorectal cancer.
 Hear more from Dr Todd Leckie.

 Dr Stephen Robinson – an Oncology registrar, Stephen is doing a PhD on liquid biopsy, a simple blood test to detect and monitor brain metastases at the University of Sussex.
-Hear more from Dr Stephen Robinson.
+Find out more about his project and hear more from Dr Stephen Robinson.

-Each of our divisions also has a research director who can discuss your ideas with.
+Each of our divisions also has a research director who you can discuss your ideas with or contact the programme team for further discussions at [email protected]